-GA has setup an email address, email@example.com.
-Just send your request to that email address and one of the administrators will pick it up and send you an invitation.
+GA has setup an invite form.
+Provide your full name and email address and an invite will be sent to you.
+We also have an email address, firstname.lastname@example.org.
+If the form is for any reason not working for you, send your request to that email address and one of the administrators will pick it up and send you an invitation.

 GA will determine when a need arises to add more administrators.
 This will be based on the number of members the community has to service and the different time zones and activity.
 If you are interested in being an administrator, please submit your request to GA.

 Does being an admin give that person God-like power?